zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 The master view is used to display the data in the caches.
 The advantage of using views is that they allow the `QueryCache` to handle the caching, refreshing, and evicting of data.

+For this scenario, the `ViewModel` for the master view's list of websites is located in `<dir>\Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts`.
+When it is instantiated, its constructor is sent a reference to the `DataContext` singleton instance.
+The `ViewModel` accesses the data it requires in its constructor.

 1. Make sure that the PDL that defines the blades specifies the `Area` so that the `ViewModels` receive the `DataContext`.
 In the `<Definition>` tag at the top of the PDL file, include an `Area` attribute whose value corresponds to the name of the area that is being built, as in the example located at `<dir>Client/V1/MasterDetail/MasterDetailBrowse/MasterDetailBrowse.pdl`.
 This code is also included in the following example.

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/MasterDetailBrowse.pdl", "section": "data#pdlArea"}

-    The `ViewModel` for the list of websites is located in `<dir>\Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts`.

-1. Create a view on the `QueryCache`, as in the following example.
+2. Use the `fetch()` method from the `DataView` to populate the `QueryCache` and  select data from it to be viewed.
+This process is known as creating a view on the `QueryCache`, and it allows the items that are returned by the fetch call to be viewed or edited.
+It also implicitly forms a ref-count to the `DataCache` entries that it selects.
+The code that performs this is in the following example.

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#createView"}

-   The view is the `fetch()` method that is called to populate the `QueryCache`, and allows the items that are returned by the fetch call to be viewed.

-   There are two controls on this blade, both of which use the view that was just created: a grid and the `OptionGroup` control.
+ 3. There are two controls on this blade, both of which use the view that was just created: a `grid` control and the `OptionGroup` control.

-    1. The grid displays the data in the `QueryCache`, as specified in [portalfx-data-dataviews.md](portalfx-data-dataviews.md) and in [#fetching-data-for-the-grid](#fetching-data-for-the-grid).
+    1. The `grid` control displays the data from the `QueryCache`, as specified in  [#fetching-data-for-the-grid](#fetching-data-for-the-grid).

     1. The `OptionGroup` control allows the user to select whether to display websites that are in a running state, websites in a stopped state or display both types of sites.
 The display created by the `OptionGroup` control is specified in [#the-optiongroup-control](#the-optiongroup-control).

+For more information about dataviews, see [portalfx-data-dataviews.md](portalfx-data-dataviews.md).

 #### Fetching data for the grid